auxesis/nswbushfires/README.md

 How it works
 ============

-`scraper.rb` gets latest current incidents list from RFS website, extracts some basic data from it, and writes it out in YAML.
+`scraper.rb` gets latest current incidents list from RFS GeoRSS feed, extracts data from it, and writes it out in YAML.

 `poster.rb` compares the last two YAML files, and posts the differences to Twitter.
+Also builds a shortened GMaps url for viewing incident location, and embeds lat/lng data in Twitter update.

 `nswbushfires.sh` wraps both, making it suitable for running out of cron.